georgiee/coding-for-kids/slides.md

 ---
 ^ Flash looked like this.

-^ A timeline, some layers, a stage and some tools.
+^ A timeline, some layers and tools.

+^ And the stage where everything is being animated

 ![fit](images/01-intro/flash4-stage.jpg )

 ---
-^ I quickly found the Actions panel.

-^ It was the place to code.
+^ I quickly found the place to code.

 ![fit](images/01-intro/flash4-actions.gif )

 ---
 ^ Soon I was able to program the very famous Yugop Menu

-^ This menu was named by Yugo Nakamura.
-He was a star of the flash scene.

 ^ It's an horizontal navigation with the illusion of infinity.